aciucaru/synth80s-rasp-pi/README.md

 #### Programming features:
 * though Raspberry Pi is made to work mostly with Python, C++ is used instead through the **WiringPi** library, to have good performance, since audio programming is very demanding
-* the API designed allows to make custom audio nodes that simulate being "connected" togheter like in [Web Audio API](https://developer.mozilla.org/en-US/docs/Web/API/Web_Audio_API), though it's not as advanced
+* has an API designed in a way that allows to make custom audio nodes that simulate being "connected" togheter like in [Web Audio API](https://developer.mozilla.org/en-US/docs/Web/API/Web_Audio_API), though it's not as advanced
 * the base class for nodes that can be "connected" togheter is **AudioProcessor**
 * we can connect toghether as many **AudioProcessors** as we want
 * has two **AudioProcessors** that generate a 'step signal':